 1. MANOA FALLS

 Manoa Falls is located at the back of Manoa Valley, which is quite close to Waikiki.
+And it’s one of the most popular Oahu waterfalls.

 The rich greenery experiences morning drizzles, which keeps the valley fresh and favorable.
 The waterfall is reliant on rainfall during the month, as most of the ones on the island.